 Gently place the shrub into the hole, and hold it upright while you add some more soil around the sides to anchor it in place.
 Step back and make sure the shrub is upright and at an appropriate depth (the spot where the roots begin to spread out is where the soil should come up to).

 Tamp Down the Soil and Water the Boxwood

 Once the boxwood is in place, tamp down the soil gently but firmly on all sides, using the back of a spade or a trowel.
 Water again from the top.
 Give it a good soak but don't water too much.
 It's also a good idea to water regularly (every day for the first three days, then every other day) for the first two weeks, and if the weather gets too dry.

 Growing Boxwoods in Containers

 It's possible to grow boxwoods successfully in containers, but be sure to select a container that will let the root system have plenty of room.
-It's best to only grow smaller sized boxwoods in containers.
-Use plenty of well-draining garden soil, and some peat moss and manure, just as you would for planting in beds.
-Keep them watered regularly, as container plantings do dry out faster than beds.
+It's best to only grow smaller-sized boxwoods in containers.
+Use plenty of well-draining garden soil and some peat moss and manure, just as you would for planting in beds.
+Keep them watered regularly, as container plantings dry out faster than beds.
 In winter, your boxwoods may be at risk for frozen root systems, which is a potential hazard for any evergreen shrub grown in a container.
 If movable, you can place them in a slightly warmer sheltered area (such as a sunporch or garage) in case of plummeting temperatures.

 Maintaining your Boxwoods